Open between 5am and 10pm unless otherwise posted or permitted.

 The water is warm and shallow at Crown Beach.
 At the west end of the beach is a bathhouse with changing rooms.

 Swimming is permitted during park hours year round.
 No lifeguards are on duty.

 For more Information, including current water quality information, visit the Crown Beach Swimming page.

 There is no boat launch facility.
 Only sailboards, kayaks, and car-top inflatables are permitted at Crown Beach.
 For more information and a schedule of fees, see our Boating and Sailing page.
 Kayaking, Paddleboarding, kite surfing are popular non-motorized activities at this location.

 Crown Beach is popular with windsurfers and kiteboarders.
 Rental equipment and lessons are available on spring weekends and during the summer.
 Call (415) 385-1224 for information.

 Next to the bathhouse are picnic tables, barbecue pits and lots of lawn area for ball games.
-Some picnic areas are reservable; call 1-888-EBPARKS (1-888-327-2757), press option 2 to make a reservation.
+The park has reservable group picnic areas, view our Crown Beach Picnic Areas webpage for information.
+For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.

 Fishing is allowed from shore subject to State Fish and Game regulations.
 Persons 16 years and older must have a California State Fishing License.
 No Park District Fishing Access Permit is required.